tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 #### Dev's v4 changes (a.k.a. _multithreaded ABCI++_)

+>**BEGIN TODO**
-Comments on the "fork-join" mechanism
+>Comments on the "fork-join" mechanism
+>

-* So far, the operation mode for ABCI has been mainly synchronous.
+>* So far, the operation mode for ABCI has been mainly synchronous.
 The most notable exception is: checkTx (deliverTx is not really async).
-  Calls to checkTx can afford to be async because checkTx provides no strong properties: checkTx returning Accept does not guarantee the Tx's validity when it makes it into a block.
+>  Calls to checkTx can afford to be async because checkTx provides no strong properties: checkTx returning Accept does not guarantee the Tx's validity when it makes it into a block.
-* AFAIU: The "join" part has two aims in the pseudocode (v4)
+>* AFAIU: The "join" part has two aims in the pseudocode (v4):
-  * early collection and treatment of evidences.
+>   * early collection and treatment of evidences.
 See comments above
-  * influencing the precommit to be sent (whether _id(v)_ or `nil`)
+>   * influencing the precommit to be sent (whether _id(v)_ or `nil`)

->**BEGIN TODO**
 >
 >* Several issues we need to fully understand
 >   * Changing ABCI from sync to async may have unintended side effects on both sides.
 We are introducing concurrency in the API that affects the logic of consensus